mezcel/bookmark-renderer/README.md

 ## About
 A startup welcome kiosk for Win10.

-> It is basically a bulky taskbar, but setup to do the things I care about most.
-It is just a virtual paperweight.
+> It is basically just a bulky taskbar and markdown viewer.
+File paths and apps are based on the Win10 file system and application suite.

 Electron features: